jaydee029/packet_racer/README.md

 go build -o packet
 ```

-Now You can run the binary within the folder with or without flags
+Now You can run the binary within the folder with or without flags li
 ```
-./packet
+sudo ./packet
 ```
+Root privileges are required to run the binary, since certain methods within the project require root permissions.

 To run the program globally add the binary to your globally path

 ## Functionality Available

+### Optional Flags
+- `-duration` : allows you to change the duration for which each method runs.
+By default this value is set to `1 Second`
+- `-port` : allows the user to change the port at which the listening server spins off/ By default this value is set to `8080`
+- `-size` : allows you to change the size of packets being sent across in the udp connection.
+By default it has its value set to `1470 bytes`

 ## About